- How is Hodgkin disease treated?

 Radiation is given after chemo in the Stanford V regimen, and it is sometimes given after the ABVD or BEACOPP regimens as well.

-Other chemotherapy combinations may also be used for Hodgkin disease.
-Most use the same drugs as listed above, but they may include different combinations and be given on different schedules.
+Other chemo combinations can also be used for Hodgkin disease.
+Most use some of the same drugs listed above, but they might include different combinations and be given on different schedules.

 Possible side effects

 Chemo drugs attack cells that are dividing quickly, which is why they work against most types of lymphoma cells.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects.

 The side effects depend on the type and dose of drugs given and the length of time they are taken.
 They can include: